-On April 27, 2017, we extended and amended our existing trade accounts receivable securitization facility which supports the issuance of letters of credit and requests for cash advances.
-The amendment to the Extended Securitization Facility decreases the borrowing capacity from \$200 million to \$160 million and extends the maturity date to three years after the Securitization Facility Closing Date.
-Pursuant to the Extended Securitization Facility, we also agreed to a revised schedule of fees payable to the administrator and the providers of the Extended Securitization Facility.
-For further information regarding the Extended Securitization Facility see Note 14 to the Consolidated Financial Statements "Debt and Financing Arrangements".
+On April 27, 2017, we extended and amended our existing trade accounts receivable securitization facility, the "Securitization Facility", which supports the issuance of letters of credit and requests for cash advances.
+The amendment to the Securitization Facility decreases the borrowing capacity from \$200 million to \$160 million and extends the maturity date to three years after the Securitization Facility Closing Date.
+We also agreed to a revised schedule of fees payable to the administrator and the providers of the Securitization Facility.